Home

 • Have the name, email and phone number of the ELP Manager and ELP Instructor so you can contact them if you have specific questions that are not answered on the website

-• If your teacher has scheduled Letters to Fort Ross Employees or Mail Call (from parents), please have some fun writing to your “19th century child” and pass on the letter to your teacher
+• If your teacher has scheduled Letters to Students or Mail Call (from parents), please have some fun writing to your child and pass on the letter to your teacher